What Is Cash Flow in Business & Why Is It So Important

 As you may have gathered from the section above, cash flow moves in two directions.
 There's money that comes into the business, and money that goes out of the business.
 Understanding what gets counted is an important part of accurately measuring cash flow.

 Positive cash flow

-Positive cash flowindicates that a company's liquid assets are increasing, enabling it to cover obligations reinvest in its business, return money to shareholders, pay expenses, and provide a buffer against future financial challenges.
+Positive cash flowindicates that the liquidity of a company's assets is increasing, enabling it to cover obligations reinvest in its business, cover all repayments, pay expenses, and provide a buffer against future financial challenges.
 Any money that comes into your business is positive cash flow.
 Many SaaS companies will make the mistake of only counting their recurring revenue and neglecting to count any one-time payments they may receive.
 This leads to a lower positive cash flow amount than what was actually made.
 The goal, of course, is to have a positive cash flow.